 Applying to the Program

 - Complete your application for admission, including selecting an audition date—we'll email you with a confirmation for your audition.

-- Refer to the suggested repertoire recommendations for each studio to prepare for your audition.
-It is also recommended that you contact your respective applied faculty member and/or the Director of Jazz Studies for further information about the audition.
+- Refer to the suggested repertoire recommendations for each music studio to prepare for your audition.
+You may want to also contact the respective applied faculty member for further information about the audition.

-- Please provide a letter of recommendation from a music professional to:
+- a letter of recommendation from a music professional